Back to Blog

 • English Exemption: Exempt from reading, writing, and speaking English requirements

-• Civics in Native Language: Can take the civics test in Arabic or any language through a USCIS interpreter
+• Civics in Native Language: Must still take the civics test, but may do so in Arabic or another native language

 The 50/20 Rule Explained